lakshyarao22/alexa/Build-Options.md

 cmake <absolute-path-to-source> -DGSTREAMER_MEDIA_PLAYER=ON -DCMAKE_PREFIX_PATH=<absolute-path-to-GStreamer-build>
 ```

-## Build with PortAudio (Required to Run the Sample App)
+## Build with PortAudio (required to run the sample app)

-PortAudio is required to build and run the SampleApp.
+PortAudio is required to build and run the sample app.
 This is covered in the quick start guides for Linux, macOS, and Raspberry Pi.

 These options must be declared in your `cmake` command to build with PortAudio.
 Please note, GStreamer is also included, as it is required to run the SampleApp:

 * `-DGSTREAMER_MEDIA_PLAYER=ON`
 * `-DPORTAUDIO=ON`
 * `-DPORTAUDIO_LIB_PATH=<absolute-path-to-portaudio-lib>`
 * `-DPORTAUDIO_INCLUDE_DIR=<absolute-path-to-portaudio-include-dir`

 This is a sample `cmake` command:
 ```
 cmake <absolute-path-to-source> -DGSTREAMER_MEDIA_PLAYER=ON -DPORTAUDIO=ON -DPORTAUDIO_LIB_PATH=<absolute-path>/portaudio/lib/.libs/libportaudio.a -DPORTAUDIO_INCLUDE_DIR=<absolute-path>/portaudio/include
 ```